terminusdb/terminuscms-docs/get-started/product-tour/change-request-workflows.md

----
-description: >-
-  This page details how change request workflows function in TerminusCMS to enable safe collaboration
----

 # Change Request Workflows

+*This page details how change request workflows function in TerminusCMS to enable safe collaboration*

 TerminusCMS features change request workflows to ensure that changes to data and content are made safely with reviews in place to check changes.